Methicillin-resistant Staphylococcus aureus: Research

 Various antibacterial chemical extracts from various species of the sweetgum tree (genus Liquidambar) have been investigated for their activity in inhibiting MRSA.
 Specifically, these are: cinnamic acid, cinnamyl cinnamate, ethyl cinnamate, benzyl cinnamate, styrene, vanillin, cinnamyl alcohol, 2-phenylpropyl alcohol, and 3-phenylpropyl cinnamate.

-The delivery of inhaled antibiotics along with systematic administration to treat MRSA is being developed.
+The delivery of inhaled antibiotics along with systemic administration to treat MRSA is being developed.
 This may improve the outcomes of those with cystic fibrosis and other respiratory infections.
 Phage therapy has been used for years in MRSA in eastern countries, and studies are ongoing in western countries.
 Host-directed therapeutics, including host kinase inhibitors, as well as antimicrobial peptides are under study as adjunctive or alternative treatment for MRSA.

 A 2015 Cochrane systematic review aimed to assess the effectiveness of wearing gloves, gowns, and masks to help stop the spread of MRSA in hospitals; however, no eligible studies were identified for inclusion.
 The review authors concluded that there is a need for randomized controlled trials to be conducted to help determine if the use of gloves, gowns, and masks reduces the transmission of MRSA in hospitals.